As with all areas of life, we need to follow social distancing restrictions to make sure you are as safe as possible when coming to worship with us.

 Other things to be aware of as we return to church:

 - We have to restrict numbers for the time being so that we can ensure safe distancing.
 We know booking to come to church feels odd and perhaps uncomfortable for many of us but it is the only way we can manage this so we would ask for your understanding and co-operation while this restriction needs to remain in place.
-Please contact Judith in the office by Saturday evening each week to book for any services the next Sunday.
+Please contact use the eventbrite website links or contact Judith in the office to book for any services the next Sunday.

-- When you arrive you will be asked to give us your name and contact details.
+- When you arrive you will be asked to give us your name and contact details or to check-in using the church QR code posters displayed around the buidlings, if you have the NHS Test and Trace app on your phone.
 These details are to allow us to co-operate with the NHS Test and Trace service, should anyone who was in church later test positive, by giving them details of anyone else who was there.
 (Please note that the individual concerned would not be identified to anyone else who was present.)
 This personal information will be kept securely for 21 days and then destroyed.

 - Please wash your hands on entry, using the facilities in the toilets in the entry corridor.
 As we can only have one household at a time in the toilets, this may mean a short wait but please do bear with us and wash your hands.
 If you are not able to access the sinks, then hand gel will be available as an alternative.